finn-no/lifestyle/README.md

 ## Examples

-The examples directory contains an example of using lifestyle with express to make a basic version of FINN.
+The examples directory contains a few different things that make use of the client.

+### nfinn

+This is a very basic version of FINN.
+It supports listing available searches, performing a search, looking at search results and looking at ads.

-In the examples/nfinn directory and run npm install.
+In the examples/nfinn directory, run `npm install`.
 Then run  `node server.js`.

 This assumes you are on the FINN network and don't need an API key.
 To use a key, pass it in as an argument:

 `node server.js my-key-here`

 The first time the page loads it may take some time, as it populates caches on first pageload.

+In the examples/ directory, run `npm install`.
+Then run  `node server.js`.

+### json

+This folder contains example output JSON the client provides.
+There is also a small tool to refetch the JSON files, useful for updating the files whenever the client changes.

+### lifestyleproxy

+This is an API server that delivers JSON reprsentations of some of the resources the full REST API exposes.

+In the examples/ directory, run `npm install`.
+Then run  `node lifestyleproxy.js`.
+When it's started it should be available on port 3031 on the machine.

+Use the `--help` command line option to see the various configuration options available.

 ### To do